 While it may seem like a huge leap of faith to novices, it’s well-known among seasoned bettors that the Betfair markets for popular sports — such as UK horse racing, and top-flight football — are very accurate.
 The markets naturally form a strong “aggregation of diverse opinions”, forming true probabilities for the different outcomes of an event.

-Note that the Pinnacle Closing Line can also be used, due to the bookmaker’s sharp odds and low margins.
+Note that the Pinnacle Closing Line can also be used for sports betting analysis, due to the bookmaker’s sharp odds and low margins.
 However, I do not recommend using the Closing Line from traditional ‘soft’ bookmakers, due to the large margin incorporated into their odds.

-Proof That Beating the Closing Line Is Profitable
+Proof That Beating the Closing Line Produces Positive Results

-At this point you may still be unconvinced in the accuracy of the Closing Line and how it can be used as a test for profitability.
+At this point you may still be unconvinced in the accuracy of the Closing Line and how it can be used as a measure for profitability.

 In this section I refer to the results of a large test strategy which ran on the Betfair exchange.